 ITW Modern Slavery and Human Trafficking Statement

-This Statement relates to our fiscal year ended December 31, 2018.
-It describes the activities of Illinois Tool Works Inc. and its consolidated subsidiaries (the “Company,” “ITW,” “we,” “its,” “us” and “our”) to eliminate slavery and human trafficking from its business and supply chains.
+This Statement relates to our fiscal year ended December 31, 2020.
+It describes the activities of Illinois Tool Works Inc. and its consolidated subsidiaries, including ITW Limited and ITW Holdings Australia L.P. (the “Company,” “ITW,” “we,” “us” and “our”) to eliminate slavery and human trafficking from its business and supply chains.

-The Company is a global manufacturer of a diversified range of industrial products and equipment with 87 divisions in 55 countries.
 The ITW Culture is one of the key drivers of our enterprise strategy and encompasses our Core Values of Integrity, Respect, Trust, Shared Risk and Simplicity.
+We integrate into our Core Values, the principles of the United Nations Global Compact, Universal Declaration of Human Rights and the International Labour Organization’s Declaration on Fundamental Principles and Rights at Work.
 Our Core Values, communicated throughout the Company, call for the highest ethical standards in all interactions with all stakeholders.

-We have prepared this Statement on a combined basis to comply with both the California Transparency in Supply Chains Act and the UK Modern Slavery Act and for our entire company, because our Core Values, Statement of Principles of Conduct, Supplier Code of Conduct, Supplier Expectations and Conflict Minerals Policy Statement, together provide the over-arching compliance framework relating to slavery and human trafficking across our entire enterprise.
-However, not all of the entities that are part of the Company are subject to the California Transparency in Supply Chains Act or the UK Modern Slavery Act.
+We have prepared this Statement on a combined basis to comply with the California Transparency in Supply Chains Act, the UK Modern Slavery Act and the Australian Commonwealth Modern Slavery Act and for our entire company, because our Core Values, Statement of Principles of Conduct, Human Rights Policy, Supplier Code of Conduct, Supplier Expectations and Conflict Minerals Policy Statement, together provide the over-arching compliance framework relating to slavery and human trafficking across our entire enterprise (which we sometimes refer to herein collectively as “modern slavery”).
+However, not all of the entities that are part of the Company are subject to these Acts.

-We believe that the risks of slavery and human trafficking in our own businesses are remote given the nature of our businesses and workforce coupled with our internal policies and procedures.
-Where we have identified risks inherent in suppliers, as further discussed below, we have established procedures to mitigate the risks of slavery and human trafficking in our supply chains for products from those suppliers.
+We believe that the risks of modern slavery in our own businesses are remote given the nature of our businesses and workforce coupled with our internal policies and procedures and strong Core Values.
+Where we have identified risks inherent in suppliers, as further discussed below, we have established procedures and work in the spirit of continuous improvement to mitigate the risks of either contributing to or being linked to modern slavery in our supply chains for products from those suppliers.

-Where practicable, we seek to maintain long-term relationships with local suppliers, to help us source more responsibly and reduce the risk of sourcing from an unethical supplier.
+Where practicable, we seek to maintain long-term relationships with local suppliers to help us source more responsibly and reduce the risk of sourcing from an unethical supplier.
+In 2020, in our overall supply chain, approximately 45 percent of global spend was with suppliers who are near the facilities we serve.

 Codes of Conduct